Self-driving car: Automation levels

+All: 5; Full automation; System controls the vehicle under all conditions and circumstances.

-Mobileye System
+Mobileye terminology

+Mobileye taxonomy that explains the definitions of autonomous driving technology using the terms hands-on/off, eyes-on/off and no driver.

 Mobileye CEO Amnon Shashua and CTO Shai Shalev-Shwartz proposed an alternative taxonomy for autonomous driving systems, claiming that a more consumer-friendly approach was needed.
 Its categories reflect the amount of driver engagement that is required.
 Some vehicle makers have informally adopted some of the terminology involved, while not formally committing to it.

 Eyes-on/hands-on

 The first level, hands-on/eyes-on, implies that the driver is fully engaged in operating the vehicle, but is supervised by the system, which intervenes according to the features it supports (e.g., adaptive cruise control, automatic emergency braking).
 The driver is entirely responsible, with hands on the wheel and eyes on the road.

 Eyes-on/hands-off

 Eyes-on/hands-off allows the driver to let go of the wheel.
 The system drives, the driver monitors, and remains prepared to resume control as needed.

 Eyes-off/hands-off

 Eyes-off/hands-off means that the driver can stop monitoring the system, leaving the system in full control.
 Eyes-off requires that no errors be reproducible (not triggered by exotic transitory conditions) or frequent, that speeds are contextually appropriate (e.g., 80 mph on limited-access roads), and that the system handles typical maneuvers (e.g., getting cut off by another vehicle).
-The automation level could vary according to the road (e.g., eyes-off on freeways, eyes-on on side streets).
+The automation level could vary according to the road (e.g., eyes-off on freeways, eyes-on side streets).